English at Orchards

 Guided Reading at Orchards

-In Reception, we are currently focussing on securing our phonics knowledge for both phase 2 and phase 3 phonics sounds.
+In Reception, we are currently focusing on securing our phonics knowledge for both phase 2 and phase 3 phonics sounds.
 You can find more about our approach to phonics on the 'Phonics' tab.

 In Key Stage 1, Guided Reading lessons are everyday for 30minutes.
 In Key Stage 2, lessons are four days a week for 1 hour.